PhoenixTales/phoenix-docs/mechanics/attributes.md

 Arcanery <> Mana
 Psionics <> Psi

 Every art comes with ten levels.
 There are 10 possible levels of class-specific experience.
 And every art scales an associated status attribute.

+#### Attribute Scaling

 Thievery scales Dexterity, Weaponry scales Strength, Arcanery scales the ability to boost Mana permanently (which otherwise would result in intoxication) and Psionics scales the ability to collect more Psi-Energy.

+Additionally there are a few cases of mutual influence between attributes.
+(Physical) Strength scales Will automatically by a factor of ~0.5.
+And reverse: Increases in Will scale Strength by a similar factor.

+In this way we simulate how a warrior gains mental strength too in course of his physical training and how high Willpower can have an effect on physical strength.
+At the same time it solves a balancing problem, in that it enables warriors to focus on strength development while still increasing their resistance against psionic attacks, and templars to increase their Willpower without missing out on too much gains in strength.

 ### Completing the clear texts